 Add olive oil to a large skillet.
 Then add in crushed garlic, cook until fragrant.
 Add in the tomato paste and allow it to cook into the garlic for about a minute.
 Add in the heavy cream and whisk the tomato paste into the heavy cream until completely combined.
 Add salt and pepper to taste.

-Add chopped baby spinach and roasted grape tomatoes to the cream sauce.
+Add chopped baby spinach and roasted fresh tomatoes to the cream sauce.
 Cook on medium heat until the spinach starts to wilt.
-Toss in the gnocchi and turn the burner down to medium-low heat.
+Toss in the gnocchi.
+Serve immediately.

 Hint: Don't overcook your garlic.
 This can ruin your entire dish.
 Overcooked garlic gives off a very strong flavor so it is very important to only cook until fragrant.